metaclass-nl/filter-bundle/README.md

 ```uri
 /offers/?and[price]=10&and[][description]=shirt&and[][description]=cotton
 ```
 The api will return all offers with a price being exactly 10 AND (a description containing the word "shirt" AND the word "cotton").

-Expressions that are nested in "and", "or" or "not" are allways combined with normal expressions by AND.
+Expressions that are nested in "and", "or" or "not" are always combined with normal expressions by AND.
 For example:
 ```uri
 /offers/?price=10&not[description]=shirt